XuewenWangUGA/USAT/README.md

  `cd USAT`

- or use the github click to download button.
+ or use the Github click to download from "code" button.
  <br/>

  ### Step 2.
 Get demo and settings